-It is very common to encounter entry-level designers who falsely boast of having that (professional) experience your project is in dire need of, only for you to find out that he is just a rookie trying to learn on the job.
+It is not very uncommon to encounter entry-level designers falsely boasting of having that (professional) experience your project is in dire need of, only for you to find out that they are just rookies trying to learn on the job.

-Another possible reason which is not due to a lack of experience is having too many jobs than he can possibly handle at once.
-This makes him burn out pretty fast, thereby showing less dedication to your work.
+Another possible reason which is not due to a lack of experience is having too many jobs than they can possibly handle at once.
+This makes them burn out pretty fast, thereby showing less dedication to your work.

-A good designer should always strive for transparency between him and his client in order to avoid that disappointing experience.
+Good designers always strive for transparency between them and their clients in order to manage expectations and avoid disappointing experiences.

-If he finds it difficult to send three chat bubbles without making at least, one unforgivable spelling error, you should avoid working with him especially if the project in view is a large editorial design, proposal, or a presentation.
+If he/she finds it difficult to send three chat bubbles without making at least, one unforgivable spelling error, you should avoid working with them, especially if the project in view is a large editorial design, proposal, or presentation.

 This is perhaps one of the most prominent red flags.

-How do you trust a designer who cannot furnish you with a profile of his/her previous works?
+How do you trust a designer who cannot furnish you with a portfolio of his/her previous works?